awsdocs/amazon-ec2-user-guide/doc_source/instancedata-dynamic-data-retrieval.md

 ------

-For more information about dynamic data and examples of how to retrieve it, see [Instance Identity Documents](instance-identity-documents.md)\.
+For more information about dynamic data and examples of how to retrieve it, see [Instance identity documents](instance-identity-documents.md)\.